charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 as the climate warmed, human populations grew mammoths went extinct

-Diamond breaks down the important qualities for plants (such as ease of breeding[^4] and protein content) as well as animals (such as diet and social habits).

-archeological evidence suggests that early humans were very familiar with native plants modern attempts have domesticated many new fruits and vegetables, but no big staples

-[^6]: ancient peapods would rupture and spill the seeds when ripe.

 wheat and cows were domesticates thousands of miles apart

 syria to india is 3,000 miles
 mexico city to kansas city 2500 miles

-some species are better for domestication than others

-eurasia is the biggest and most temperate continent by far

 Early evidence for food production in the Fertile Crescent dates to about 10,000 years ago; by 8,000 years ago, the Eurasian continent was covered with sedentary population centers dependent on food production.
 By about 8,000 years ago, Eurasia was covered with sedentary population centers dependent on food production.